-This page describes how Google Kubernetes Engine (GKE) implements service discovery and managed DNS.
+This page describes how Google Kubernetes Engine (GKE) implements service discovery and cluster DNS.

-GKE provides the following managed DNS options to resolve service names and external names:
+For Standard, GKE provides the following cluster DNS options to resolve service names and external names:

 - kube-dns: a cluster add-on that is deployed by default in all GKE clusters.

 - Cloud DNS: a cloud-managed cluster DNS infrastructure that leverages Cloud DNS and does not require managing in-cluster DNS servers such as kube-dns.

 You can also register your services with Service Directory for GKE.

 GKE also provides NodeLocal DNSCache as an optional add-on that can be used with kube-dns or Cloud DNS.